 • Antidepressants belonging to the tricyclic group

-Drugs and alcohol use can cause gynecomastia.
-Some health problems can lead to hormone irregularities causing gynecomastia.
+Drugs and alcohol use can cause it.
+Some health problems can lead to hormone irregularities causing it.
 Health problems that can cause gynecomastia:

 • Malnutrition and hunger